-APPLICATIONS FOR THE SHELBY COUNTY YOUTH COUNCIL HAVE CLOSED ON SEPTEMBER 9, 2019!
+APPLICATIONS FOR THE SHELBY COUNTY YOUTH COUNCIL HAVE CLOSED.

 In early 2019, members of the Bridge Builders CHANGE cohort Memphis Youth Union developed and proposed a vision for a new youth voice platform in Shelby County—a representative body to include high school aged youth in decision-making processes, solve issues that youth have identified in the community, and strengthen youth engagement in the county government.